 There's a lot to watch and see in Potsdam.
-Not only on the screen, but also behind the scenes.
+Not only on screen, but also behind the scenes.
 The camera does not stand still.
 Potsdam has a long national and international film tradition.
 In 1911, the company Deutsche Bioskop, founded in 1899, laid the foundation stone for Studio Babelsberg, the oldest large-scale film studio in the world and the biggest film studio in Europe.
 Marlene Dietrich and Heinz Rühmann were the star idols at UFA, whereas these days George Clooney, Matt Damon or Tom Hanks choose to make their movies in Potsdam-Babelsberg.
 In 2019, Potsdam was designated the first German UNESCO Creative City of Film.